A New Framework of Multistage Estimation: Estimation of Normal Mean

 (IV) $\limsup_{\vep \to 0} \bb{E} \li [ \f{\mbf{n}}{ C} \ri ] \leq \li ( \f{ t _{n_{s} - 1, \ze \de}}{\mcal{Z}_{\ze \de}} \ri )^2$, where $C = \li ( \f{ \si \; \mcal{Z}_{\ze \de} } { \vep } \ri )^2$.

 \eeT

 See Appendix \ref{App_Normal_Analytic_Thm} for a proof.

 As can be seen from statement (II) of Theorem \ref{Normal_Analytic_Thm}, to ensure $\Pr \{ | \wh{\bs{\mu}} - \mu | < \vep \} > 1 - \de$, it suffices to choose the coverage tuning parameter $\ze$ to be less than $\f{1}{2 s}$.
 However, such a choice is too conservative.
-To reduce sampling cost, it is possible to obtain a value of $\ze$ much greater than $\f{1}{2 s}$ by an exact computational approach.
+To reduce sampling cost, it is possible to obtain a value of $\ze$ much greater than $\f{1}{2 s}$ by our coverage tuning technique.
 Such an approach is explored in the sequel.